Using PVS-Studio with JetBrains Rider and CLion

 Entering a license

-To enter your PVS-Studio license, open any project in Rider and then open the plugin settings window: 'Tools -> PVS-Studio -> Settings':
+To enter your PVS-Studio license, open any project in IDE and then open the plugin settings window: 'Tools -> PVS-Studio -> Settings':

 Choose the Registration tab.